PixelsCamp/talks/agile-and-marketing-climbing-the-tower-of-babel_bruno-amaral.md

 Speaker Bio
 -----------

 I am a Digital Strategist, divided between tech and creativity.
-I work for the EDP Group as a Product Owner and I teach in the Masters Course of Communication and Digital Strategy at the Lisbon University.
+Currently working for the EDP Group, as a Product Owner, and teaching in the Masters Course of Communication and Digital Strategy, at the Lisbon University.

 Over the past two years I have helped launch 10 corporate websites for EDP, across 3 countries.

 My experience also includes work as a Content Strategist; Social Media Manager for brands like McDonald's, and Siemens; and UX Consultancy.

+My current project around creativity can be seen at https://cryptonovel.net/

 Links
 -----